 2024 Best Colleges in Texas

-Texas A & M International University ranked first and Rice University ranked second for the best colleges in Texas.
+Rice University ranked first and The University of Texas at Austin ranked second for the best colleges in Texas.

 The Lonestar State is home to 299 colleges and universities, the most of any U.S. state.
 Students here can expect to eat well considering Texas is known for their brisket, barbeque, and Mexican cuisine.